-Trading level 1 is the lowest level and it typically only permits two types of trades: a covered call sold against a long stock position in your account and a buy-write, which is buying a stock and selling a covered call at the same time.
+Trading level 1 is the lowest level and it typically only permits two types of trades: a covered call sold against a long stock position in your account and a cash-secured put, which is selling a put and simultaneously setting aside enough cash to buy the stock.
 These strategies are not available yet, but are on our radar.

 Level 2: long options